 Creative Writing Major

 The program is one of the largest and best staffed undergraduate writing programs in the country including studies in the genres of poetry, fiction, playwriting, creative nonfiction, journalism, and screenwriting.
-Based around the workshop model, each genre is offered in tree increasing levels of accomplishment: introductory, intermediate, and advanced.
+Based upon the workshop model, each genre is offered in three increasing levels of accomplishment: introductory, intermediate, and advanced.
 In addition, the advanced level of study can be focused on a particular subgenre.
 For instance, the advanced fiction course may focus on horror fiction or science fiction, thus enabling students to further tailor their individual studies.
 Along with the varied genres and levels of study, the program’s professors are all active creative writers in their respective fields.
 The study of literature is also an important component of the Creative Writing major as 15 to 18 hours of literature courses are required.

 The Department of English and Creative Writing cosponsors these programs: